KononovaI/order-weather/README.md

-**README.md should include:**
-- Project title: OrderWeather
-- Brief description: A web app where users pay to “order” good weather.
-If the forecast meets criteria, the payment is kept; otherwise, it is refunded.
-- Team members: Jānis, Ivo, Inga
-- API being used: OpenWeatherMap API

 # Welcome to OrderWeather
 This is a web app where users pay to “order” good weather.
 If the forecast meets criteria, the payment is kept; otherwise, it is refunded.